ous50/XJTLU-CPT111/homework.md

 ## CW1 #2.2 ASCII Art

-Write a Java program that prints characters depicting a Christmas tree as in the test case below.
+Write a Java program thaMaket prints characters depicting a Christmas tree as in the test case below.
 Note that you will need to use **escape characters**.

 <img src="./homework.assets/xmastree.png" alt="" style="float: left" height=100 />